MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/optimize-windows-10-update-delivery.md

 Due to the nature of express installation files, their content size is considerably larger than traditional self-contained files.
 This size results in longer update download times from the Windows Update service to the Configuration Manager site server.
 The amount of disk space required for both the site server and distribution points also increases.
 The total time required to download and distribute quality updates could be longer.
 However, the device-side benefits should be noticeable during the download and installation of quality updates by the devices.
 For more information, see [Using Express Installation Files](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc708456(v=ws.10)#using-express-installation-files).

-If the server-side tradeoffs of larger-size updates are blockers for the adoption of express support, but the device-side benefits are critical to your business and environment, Microsoft recommends that you use [Windows Update for Business](integrate-windows-update-for-business-windows-10.md) with Configuration Manager.
+If the server-side tradeoffs of larger-size updates are blockers for the adoption of express support, but the device-side benefits are critical to your business and environment, Microsoft recommends that you use [Windows Update client policies](integrate-windows-update-for-business-windows-10.md) with Configuration Manager.
 Windows Update for Business provides all of the benefits of express without the need to download, store, and distribute express installation files throughout your environment.
 Clients download content directly from the Windows Update service, thus can still use Delivery Optimization.